JoydeepMallick/Visual_Edits_Portfolio/13. Cleaning and Redrawing/readme.md

 Tools used: **Adobe Photoshop** (Pen Tool, Clone Stamp, Healing Brush, Content Aware Fill, Brushes...)

+### Noteworthy work

+Redrawing building from scratch mostly from imagination, some copy paste, some stamp all using mouse.

+⚠ More work needed on this.
+Need to improve more.

 ---

 > *Feel free to zoom in for better details.*